skyflowapi/skyflow-python/samples/README.md

 ### [Get data by ID](./getByIDSample.py)

-Get data using Skyflow IDs for the desired records.
+Get data using Skyflow IDs or Unique Column Values for the desired records.
+Either Skyflow IDs or Unique Column Values can be used to fetch records.

 #### Configure